Products Technologies Demo Docs Blog Support Company

 Signing PDFs is critical to ensuring the authenticity, integrity, and non-repudiation of digital documents.
 A digital signature verifies that a document was created by a trusted entity and has not been altered since it was signed.
 This is especially important for contracts, invoices, legal agreements, and government documents where authenticity and compliance are mandatory.

 PDF digital signing uses Public Key Infrastructure (PKI) to ensure authenticity and prevent tampering.
 A cryptographic hash of the document is created and encrypted with the signer's private key to form the digital signature.
 This signature and the signer's certificate are embedded in the PDF.
 When opened, the PDF reader decrypts the hash with the signer's public key and compares it to a newly generated hash.
 If they match, the document is verified as unchanged; if not, the signature is flagged as invalid, ensuring document integrity and trust.
+Security features are essential factors when choosing a PDF library.
+Use this developer guide for choosing the right C# PDF generation library.

-Starting with version 33.0, TX Text Control .NET Server for ASP.NET is able to sign PDF documents with certificates such as PFX files on Windows and Linux.
+Starting with version 33.0, TX Text Control .NET Server is able to sign PDF documents with certificates such as PFX files on Windows and Linux.
 This article shows how to create a PFX file on Linux using OpenSSL and how to use this certificate with TX Text Control to sign generated PDF documents.

 Prerequisites

-You need to download and install the trial version of TX Text Control .NET Server for ASP.NET to host the Document Editor backend:
+You need to download and install the trial version of TX Text Control .NET Server to host the Document Editor backend:

 Creating the Application